-The Guaranteed Admission Program (GAP) is an agreement between the Connecticut Community Colleges and the University of Connecticut that guarantees admission to the University of Connecticut's College of Liberal Arts & Sciences.
-Students must have earned no more than 15 credits at Middlesex and be enrolled in our Liberal Arts & Science degree program to be eligible to enroll in the GAP program.
-GAP students must maintain a 3.0 minimum cumulative grade point average and complete their associate's degree in Liberal Art & Science to qualify under the terms of the agreement.
-The associate's degree must be completed within five years of enrollment in the GAP program.
-To find out more about GAP, or to sign up for the program, see Gail Russell in the Career Development and Counseling Center, Founders Hall, Room 121, 860-343-5826.
+The Guaranteed Admission Program (GAP) is an agreement between the Connecticut Community College System and the University of Connecticut designed for students who plan to earn a bachelor's degree in either Liberal Arts and Sciences or Agriculture and Natural Resources.
+To be eligible for the GAP program, students must have earned 16 or fewer credits at MxCC and be enrolled in our Liberal Arts and Science degree program.
+To find out more about GAP, or to sign up for the program, see Gail Russell in the CDCC, Founders Hall, Room 121, 860-343-5826.
+Web site: http://web.uconn.edu/transfer/index_gap.html